yii-tools/awesome-widget/docs/widget.md

 ### File definitions config

-For usage file config definitions, you can't use a definition array, will be ignored the file config.
+For usage file config definitions, *you can't use a definition array, will be ignored the file config*.

 The following code shows how to create a widget named `Widget` in a view with the `file` config.